hgercke/RGBtoHDMI/Readme.md

-## RGBtoHDMI - RaspberryPI SD card Preperations
+## RGBtoHDMI - RaspberryPI SD card Preparations

 When you have the Audio board installed you need the version that handles Audio.